ipfabric/docs/docs/overview/snapshots.md

 Snapshots can be downloaded for external storage, which can be later uploaded back to the system.

 Snapshots can be cloned to accommodate change management practices, for example when change comparison is desired but only a small part of the network is affected by the change.
 A snapshot can be restricted to a specific portion of the network through **IP Scope** in **Settings --> Discovery & Snapshots --> Discovery Settings --> Discovery**.
-This will enable visual comparison of a portion of the network, and provide historical data for the collected portion of the network.
-However when comparing partial snapshot with full network snapshot, a number of false positives will appear, because large portion of the network will be missing.
+This will enable visual comparison of a portion of the network and provide historical data for the collected portion of the network.
+However, when comparing a partial snapshot with a full snapshot, many false positives will appear, because a large portion of the network will be missing.

 Snapshots can be also permanently deleted from the system.